 Drinking low calorie liquids or having a cup of soup before a meal may help you eat fewer calories without leaving you hungry.

-Another theory as to why solid food help reduce hunger is that the extra chewing time allows solids to stay in contact with your taste buds for longer, which can also promote feelings of fullness (
+Another theory as to why solid food help reduce hunger is that the extra chewing time allows solids to stay in contact with your taste buds for longer, which can also

 Aim to include a variety of textures and flavors in your meal to stay satisfied and get a wide variety of nutrients.